-- Appropriate documentation must be provided to be excused. - Exams and quizzes- You are to complete your exam before the next day you are in attendance unless there are additional extenuating circumstances.
-It is your responsibility to contact the instructor and/or testing center to make these arrangements.
-All students will be tested over the same material; however, make-up exams may be a different format than the original exam. - Simulations- You are to complete your simulation before the next day you are in attendance for class unless there are additional extenuating circumstances.
-It is your responsibility to contact the instructor to make these arrangements.
+- Appropriate documentation must be provided to be excused. - Exams- Students are to complete exams within one week of returning to class.
+It is the student's responsibility to contact the instructor and/or Testing Center to make these arrangements.
+All students will be tested over the same material; however, make-up exams may be a different format than the original exam. - Simulations Students are to complete the simulation within one week of returning to class.
+It is the student's responsibility to contact the instructor to make these arrangements.